centreon/centreon-documentation/versioned_docs/version-22.04/update/update-centreon-platform.md

 You can now move to this [step](#update-extensions).

-#### Finalize the update using API endpoint
+#### Finalize the update using the API endpoint

 Log on to the Central server through your terminal to continue the update process.

 You need an authentication token to reach the API endpoint.
-Follow this procedure to get a token number.
+Follow this procedure to get a token.

 > Note: In our case, we have the configuration described below (you need to adapt the procedure to your configuration).